smartmeio/arancino-library/README.md

 ## Debug
-It's a feature introduced in version [0.0.3](https://git.smartme.io/smartme.io/arancino/arancino-library/milestones/1).
-Debug mode can be enabled in Arancino Board by setting the `GPIO PA31` - Pin number `26`; after setting the Debug GPIO, power on Arancino Board (or resetting the microtroller if previously powered on) Debug data will be sent over the 'Serial` and you can read it trough a serial console, like cu, screen or the Arduino IDE Serial Monitor.
+This feature was introduced in version [0.0.3](https://git.smartme.io/smartme.io/arancino/arancino-library/milestones/1) and can be enabled in the Arancino Board by setting the `GPIO PA31` - Pin number `26`; after setting the Debug GPIO, power on the Arancino Board (or resetting the microtroller if previously powered on), the Debug data will be sent over the 'Serial` and you can read it through a serial console, like cu, screen or the Arduino IDE Serial Monitor.

 ### Responde Code